Updated Interim Zika Clinical Guidance for Reproductive Age Women and Men, Sexual Transmission of Zika, and the U.S. Zika Pregnancy Registry

 So we consider ourselves a, you know, a network basically and work together.
 They do make decisions at the local and state level that apply directly to their populations and in the application of that guidance.
 But we have a very, very strong collaborative relationship with them.
 And then I’m sorry your second question was about the screening of every patient and I also want to…

-The first is that the testing is actually in it is really relatively young and is being developed.
-And we don’t have good confirmatory testing right now for a person who has an IGM positive test.
-So that for instance if you were thinking of a model of HIV testing where we recommend using a very sensitive test to identify people who may have been infected and then using a more specific test to identify those people who’ve actually got the infection we don’t have the privilege of that right now.
+The first is that the testing is actually, it is really relatively young and is being developed.
+And we don’t have good confirmatory testing right now for a person who has an IgM positive test.
+So that for instance if you were thinking of the model of HIV testing where we recommend using a very sensitive test to identify people who may have been infected and then using a more specific test to identify those people who’ve actually got the infection we don’t have the privilege of that right now.

 You know, pretest – the pretest probability is really where we want to focus attention in testing.
 We want to test those people where the result is first most likely to have meaningful clinical information to provide and where the person is in the pool of people who may actually have been those exposed to the virus.
 I would anticipate that this whole realm of testing for Zika will expand as the outbreak continues.
 But at the present time we really want to focus those efforts on those persons where the pretest probability is the most – is the greatest and where the result will have the most clinical meeting.

-…should we be screening 100% of the patients that come in for Zik- potential Zika exposure…
+Bill Pierce: …should we be screening 100% of the patients that come in for Zika- potential Zika exposure…

 Yea and it-it’s been pointed out to me that we have the same experience.
 Right, we have the same experience with the Ebola virus where there’s the same kind of question was coming up.
 You know, should we be routinely screening people for Ebola at that time?
 You know – no we wouldn’t recommend routine screening.
 What we do is we recommend that everybody-everbody has a good travel history collected and then that can be the starting point to go further down the algorithm to determine if that is a person for whom testing may be indicated.